 If you however skipped the beach entirely and instead chose to head downtown after lunch, even though the Geary Boulevard will take you faster to SFMOMA, I highly recommend that you cut through Golden Gate Park again and aim for Haight Street, which is one of the most interesting streets in San Francisco.
 And yes – that is the Haight of famous Haight-Ashbury.
 You will quickly notice that everything looks more colorful and lively on Haight Street, which is also an ideal place to head out for a night out.
 For that I highly recommend the Club Deluxe – a very casual jazz bar open seven days as week – amazing way to spend a night in San Francisco, so atmospheric and vintage looking!
 You will also love this space not only for music but if your mood greatly depends on the quality of lighting like me – such an amazing low but vivid lighting.
 Anyways, it is however still day time and reading is probably a better alternative then drinking.
 The Booksmith on Haight Street is a great book store if you this time want to check out new books as opposed to used ones (even though I can no longer justify buying new books after having been to amazing used book stores in USA including Powell’s in Portland).
 They also have an alternative space called the Bindery on the same street with much smaller selection of books but a very nice looking event space hosting many author events and also a bar (but again, is not it too early for that?).

 A walk down to SFMOMA from Bruma Superstar will take you around one hour with no stops.
 So if the walk recommendations here sound a little to ambitious for you, you can always catch one of the buses or trams (need to pay USD 2.75 to ride for 2.5 hours and have the exact change as no change is given by the drivers/conductors).
 SFMOMA went under a major renovation and expansion work, which was finalized in May 2016 and is now home to a even greater collection than before.
 The entry fee is quite expensive just like any other major museum in USA – USD 25 per person but the collection is really worth it.
-In addition to a very strong permanent collection including works from Andy Warhol (well of-course), Man Ray, Edvard Munch, Georgia O’Keeffe, Andreas Gursky, I this time got to see a very interesting photography project by Carolyn Drake called Wild Pigeon (which is also in the permanent collection and her photography work focusing on Uygur people banned from traveling outside of China touched me deeply) as well as a video production titled “Sublime Seas”, which can be seen until 16 September 2018.
+In addition to a very strong permanent collection including works from Andy Warhol (well of-course), Man Ray, Edvard Munch, Georgia O’Keeffe, Andreas Gursky, I this time got to see a very interesting photography project by Carolyn Drake titled Wild Pigeon (which is also in the permanent collection and her photography work focusing on Uygur people banned from traveling outside of China touched me deeply) as well as a video production titled “Sublime Seas”.
 Sublime Seas, three channel video project (amazing cinematography) is a great video work exploring the various forms of cruelty attached to seas (immigrant crisis, slavery and whale industry).